The Unmet Promise of Synthetic Training Images: Using Retrieved Real Images Performs Better: Problem Setting and Method

 \subsection{Additional data filtering and postprocessing}

-Data filtering has been shown to improve training performance for both real and synthetic data and is widely used in practice~\cite{gadre2024datacomp, he2022synthetic}.
-We filter both our synthetic and retrieved datasets.
+Data filtering has been shown to improve training performance for both real and synthetic data and is widely used~\cite{gadre2024datacomp, he2022synthetic}.
+We filter both our synthetic and retrieved datasets following current best filtering practices for synthetic image data~\cite{he2022synthetic}.
 Given a curated dataset $\targeted$, we compute the CLIP similarity of each $x_i \in \targeted$ with text corresponding to its assigned label $y_i$ (e.g., ``a photo of \{class name\}''), constructed using the CLIP zero-shot classification templates~\cite{radford2021learning}.
 When there are multiple templates for a given class, we aggregate by taking the maximum similarity across templates.
-We keep the top 30\% of images by aggregate similarity.
+We keep the top 30\% of images per class by aggregate similarity.
 Intuitively, filtering helps remove generated and retrieved images with class-misaligned content.
-For example, an image labeled ``dog'' but without any dogs present (i.e., due to retrieval or generation errors) would receive a lower CLIP similarity score and thus likely be discarded.
+For example, an image labeled ``dog'' but without any dogs present (i.e., due to retrieval or generation errors) would receive a lower CLIP similarity score and likely be discarded.
+See Appendix~\ref{sec:appendix:methods:filter} for further discussion.

 Our synthetic adaptation datasets $\dsynth$ are class-balanced by construction (i.e., we uniformly generate images for each class).
 We further postprocess the retrieved adaptation datasets $\dretrieve$ to improve class balancing by manually fixing a global threshold $M$ and truncating the dataset such that each class label $y_i$ occurs at most $M$ times.